 It’s more geared for financial industry rather than covering all sorts of applications.
 However, R3 Corda blockchain is slowly becoming popular in other niches as well.
 They are also open-sourced platform like Hyperledger with more than 200 organizations coming together.

 What makes it unique is its way of reaching consensus.
 However, it comes with a governance architecture meaning it’s not public.
 Furthermore, it can also restrict usage based on your authorizing access status.

 It’s widely popular among financial industries.
 So, if you want to gear your blockchain proof of concept toward financing or insurance or even payment, then R3 Corda should be your pick.
 At present, it can offer 170 transactions per second.

-Minimum Viable Product Development Stage
+Minimum Viable Product (MVP) Development Stage

 Developing a minimum viable product is a necessary part of the Proof of Concept development.
 It a product with a minimalistic set of features that will be used in the long run.
 Furthermore, and MVP is only for testing out how the user reacts using the product.
 So, you would need the end-user to try the blockchain proof of concept project.

-Minimum viable product is a great solution to test out the product at a minimal cost.
+A minimum viable product is a great solution to test out the product at a minimal cost.
 As you will only add the necessary features, it won’t cost too much money.